IN ALL CASES THE FIRST POINT OF CALL IS THE QCSA SECRETARY

 The benefit is all inclusive of expenses such as casts, brace accounts, ancillary treatments (ie. physiotherapy, chiropractic, naturopathy, massage, ambulance, dental) and hospital accounts – following a doctor’s referral.

-Under this policy, QBE is unable to reimburse Medicare related costs which includes the Medicare gap due to a Federal Government Legislation.
+Under this policy, Sports Cover Australia is unable to reimburse Medicare related costs which includes the Medicare gap due to a Federal Government Legislation.
 We refer you to the claim form which states that Commonwealth Legislation prevents reimbursement of Medicare costs including the Medicare Gap. ie. Doctor, Surgeon, Anaesthetist, Specialist, X-ray (are all Medicare related expenses and cannot be claimed)

 Documents required in order to claim for non-medicare related medical expenses: